 Fortitude Gold Corporation (the "Company," "FGC," or "Fortitude") was organized under the laws of the State of Colorado on August 11, 2020.
 On August 18, 2020, Gold Resource Corporation ("GRC" or "Parent") transferred all of the 10,000 issued and outstanding common stock shares of its wholly-owned subsidiary GRC Nevada Inc. ("GRCN") to Fortitude in exchange for 21,211,208 shares of Fortitude's common stock.
-With the share transfer, GRCN became a wholly-owned subsidiary of Fortitude and Fortitude became a wholly-owned subsidiary of GRC.
+With the share transfer, GRCN became a wholly-owned subsidiary of GRC.
 The assets and liabilities were recorded at historical cost as the entities were under common control.

 On December 31, 2020, GRC completed the spin-off of FGC, which separated FGC's business, activities, and operations into a separate, public company.
 The Spin-Off was effected by the distribution of all of the outstanding shares of FGC common stock to GRC's shareholders.
-GRC's shareholders received one share of FGC common stock for every 3.5 shares of GRC's common stock held as of December 28, 2020.